W. Scott Stornetta

 Wakefield Scott Stornetta (born June 1959) is an American physicist and scientific researcher.
-His 1991 paper "How to Time-Stamp a Digital Document”, co-authored with Stuart Haber, won the 1992 Discover Award for Computer Software and is considered to be one of the most important papers in the development of cryptocurrencies.
+His 1991 paper "How to Time-Stamp a Digital Document", co-authored with Stuart Haber, won the 1992 Discover Award for Computer Software and is considered to be one of the most important papers in the development of cryptocurrencies.

+Stornetta is also the CEO of SureMark Digital, a company providing cryptographic identity verification.

 Stornetta is currently a fellow at the Creative Destruction Lab, a science and technology-based startup accelerator at the Rotman School of Management at the University of Toronto.
 He is also a founding partner and chief scientist of Yugen Partners, a blockchain-focused venture capital firm that counsels investors on blockchain startup opportunities and governments on blockchain policy, as well as the director of the board of advisors for the American Blockchain PAC.

 Career

 In 1989, Stornetta began working as a scientific researcher at Bell Communications Research (Bellcore), where he met Stuart Haber, his future scientific partner and collaborator.

 In 1994, Stornetta and Haber co-founded Surety Technologies, a spinoff of Bellcore.
 In 1995, Surety’s offering constituted the first commercial deployment of a blockchain and is currently the oldest running blockchain.

 In 2019, Stornetta and Haber delivered the keynote address at the Becker Friedman Institute for Research in Economics at the University of Chicago Cryptocurrencies and Blockchains Conference.
 He also spoke in both the Distinguished Lecture Series at Virginia Tech University and the Decentralized Learning Series at the University of Nicosia.

 A resident of Morristown, New Jersey, Stornetta has spent time in the education field, working at both at Columbia High School and Morristown High School teaching computer science and math courses.

 Currently, Stornetta is Partner and Chief Scientist at Yugen Partners, a blockchain private equity firm.